nforoutann/unisphere-management-app/README.md

 # unisphere-TaskManager
-AP project - An app to help the students and teachers to manage their tasks
+AP project - An app to help the students and teachers manage their tasks